 Avoiding Contaminants in Tire-Derived Flooring

-But there is a flip side to this equation that has, to date, been poorly considered: tires contain a host of toxic ingredients to which people may be exposed when this material is brought into homes, schools, gyms and offices.
+Avoiding Contaminants in Tire-Derived Flooring describes the origins and fate of crumb rubber used in building materials.
+It concludes that tires contain a host of toxic ingredients to which people may be exposed when this material is brought into homes, schools, gyms and offices.